 (Ah if only I looked this good while doing my laundry!)

-My ultimate goal is to get a cleaner (I even put it on my list of 40 things I’m going to do now that I’m 40 list over on my other blog!).
+My ultimate goal is to get a cleaner and someone to help with the gardening (I even put it on my list of 40 things I’m going to do now that I’m 40 list over on my other blog!).
 It’s going to be my first treat to myself when I can justify the extra outgoing.
-Unfortunately, right now it’s something I need to commit to doing myself though (as my hubby works long hours, has a long commute and is in the process of an epic DIY project that is taking up all of his non-work time, cleaning is pretty much solely down to me or it doesn’t get done).
+Unfortunately, right now it’s something I need to commit to doing myself though (as my hubby works long hours, has a long commute and is in the process of an epic DIY project that is taking up all of his non-work time, cleaning and cutting the grass is pretty much solely down to me or it doesn’t get done).

 I’ve got into the habit of leaving the cleaning and stacking up the laundry to deal with at the weekend and then blitzing the whole house in one day.
 Yesterday, I did about sixty billion loads of laundry (washed, dried and put away), I cleaned two bathrooms, cleaned the kitchen and dining room, ran the vacuum around the whole house, steam cleaned all the floors and cleaned all of our glass (doors, coffee tables, TVs etc.).
 I hated every second of it, and while I did it my kids turned feral and two of them battled like cat and dog the whole time.
 It was not the calm, fun weekend I had planned.